Mesoscopic eigenvalue density correlations of Wigner matrices: Outline of the proof

 In a second step, we use \eqref{Ppeiqi} in addition to \eqref{simplecumulant} to get a good bound for expectations of monomials of $\langle \ul{G}\rangle$, $\langle \ul{F^*}\rangle$, $G_{ij}$ and $F^*_{ij}$ (precise statements are given in Proposition \ref{prop4.3} below).
 Our result reveals the interaction between $\langle \ul{G}\rangle$ and $\langle \ul{F^*}\rangle$, which is much deeper than the fluctuation of $\langle \ul{G} \rangle$.
 In particular, it implies

 which is sharp, and

 which solves the issue in \eqref{wwww}.
 The proof uses similar recursive expansion as in the first step whose details we omit.

-In a third step, we prove Theorem \ref{thm_resolvent} by going back to \eqref{preeqn} and expanding each term on the RHS by hand to reveal all the explicit terms on RHS of \eqref{2.4i}.
-Equipping with the good bounds proved in the second step, we immediately show in Lemma \ref{cov} below that
+In a third step, we prove Theorem \ref{thm_resolvent} by going back to \eqref{preeqn} and expanding each term on the right-hand side by hand to reveal all the explicit terms on right-hand side of \eqref{2.4i}.
+Equipped with the bounds proved in the second step, we show in Lemma \ref{cov} below that

-for some small $\epsilon>0$, and a small number of expansions (see Lemmas \ref{lem4.2} -- \ref{lem4.7} below) will lead to other main terms in RHS of \eqref{2.4i}.
-For example, in Lemma \ref{lem44} below we show that the second term on RHS of \eqref{preeqn} can be expanded as